 He presents the podcast Poetry Unbound with On Being Studios, where he also has responsibilities in bringing art and theology into public and civic life.
 Poetry Unbound dives deep and immerses the listener into one poem every week.
 In 2011, with his partner Paul Doran, Pádraig co-founded the storytelling event Tenx9 where nine people have up to ten minutes each to tell a true story from their lives.

 His book In the Shelter weaves everyday stories with narrative theology, gospel reflections, mindfulness, and Celtic spirituality with poetry, ultimately revealing the transformational power of welcome.
 Sorry for Your Troubles, arose out of a decade of listening to stories of people who have lived through personal and political conflict in Northern Ireland, the Middle East, and other places of conflict.
 One poem, ‘Shaking Hands’ was written when Padraig witnessed the historic handshake between Queen Elizabeth II and former IRA commander, Martin McGuinness.

 Pádraig is a regular guest on radio speaking on topics such as poetry, religion in the public square, loneliness, conflict and faith, LGBT inclusion, the dangers of so-called Reparative Therapy, and the value of the arts in public life.
 He is based in Ireland.

-Ed Bacon, Judy Brown, Barbara Brown Taylor, Diana Butler Bass, Walter Brueggemann, John Dominic Crossan, Heidi Kim, Larry Maze, Catherine Meeks, Brian McLaren, John Philip Newell, Becca Stevens, Valerie Tutson, Lauren Winner, and Jerry Wright
+Ed Bacon, Jennifer Bailey, Judy Brown, Barbara Brown Taylor, Diana Butler Bass, Walter Brueggemann, John Dominic Crossan, Serene Jones, Heidi Kim, Jacqui Lewis, Larry Maze, Catherine Meeks, Brian McLaren, John Philip Newell, Becca Stevens, Valerie Tutson, Lauren Winner, and Jerry Wright